nora75/markdowntable/README.md

 + Disable default mapping

-    You can change this variable true(not zero) to disable all default mappings.
+    You can define this variable to disable all default mappings.
-    Default: false(0)

     Example: